UCL/research-computing-with-cpp/03libraries/sec04IncludingLibraries.md

 * You can write your own
     * e.g. FindEigen in [CMakeCatchTemplate](https://github.com/MattClarkson/CMakeCatchTemplate/blob/master/CMake/FindEigen.cmake)
 * Use CMake to substitute variables
     * Force include/library dirs
     * Useful for vendors API that isn't CMake compatible
+    * Useful for meta-build.
+Force directories to match the package you just compiled.

 ### Provide Build Flags